About Fred Marsh - Sydney Artist

 2014 Parliamentary Plein Air Prize, Macquarie Street Sydney (Semi Finalist)

 My work is in private collections in all states of Australia, most states of the US, UK, New Zealand, and Singapore.
-Work is also held in corporate collections in the US and Australia.
+Paintings have also been acquired for corporate collections in the US and Australia.

 Urban Sketchers Australia